Chris10Garcia/phase-4-final-project-crossfit-workout-planner/README.md

 - Run `npm install -prefix client`
 - Run `npm start -prefix client`

-Your browser should open to `http://localhost:3000/` and my fullstack app will run successfully.
+Your browser should open to `http://localhost:3000/`.
 Explore around, provide feedback if you like, and thank you for visiting!

 If you would like to know more about the specific details of how my application functions, please keep reading below.